Advantages of the 3D Manual Clutch Explained

 -

-Centrifugal clutches can significantly hinder standing start acceleration, even on karts and mini bikes that make impressive horsepower.
-This is for two reasons.
-First, almost all non-racing clutch manufacturers design their clutch to engage just above idle in order to improve ride-ability at low speeds.
+Centrifugal clutches can hinder standing start acceleration, even on karts and mini-bikes that make impressive horsepower, for two reasons.
+First, almost all non-racing clutch manufacturers design their clutch to engage just above idle to improve ride-ability at low speeds.
 The engine makes little torque at this low RPM which correlates to poor acceleration.
-Second, engines equipped with centrifugal clutches are unable to use the energy stored in the flywheel and other rotating engine components to propel the vehicle off the line.
-Some very expensive racing clutches (Bully, SMC, Jammer, etc.) enable the engagement speed to be adjusted to match the RPM that the engine achieves peak torque.
-This improves acceleration, but still does not allow the rotating inertia of the flywheel to be utilized to propel the vehicle forward.

 -